andresribeiro/ciara-docs/proxy.md

 ```
 :::

 Ciara's proxy automatically routes external traffic to your app on ports `80` (HTTP) and `443` (HTTPS).
+By default, HTTP requests will be redirected to HTTPS.

 If you want expose this port without the proxy, you do need to explicitly expose this application port (e.g., port `3000` in the example above) in your [firewall rules](/firewall) for external access.

 ## HTTPS